AustP/peridot-gherkin-plugin/README.md

 `xisolatedScenario` - Marks the scenario as pending.
 `fisolatedScenario` - Focuses the scenario.

-### story
+### stories

+- Any `''` arguments are ignored.
-- Any string arguments will be used as the test description
+- Any other string arguments will be used as test descriptions.
-- The first callable argument will be used as the test function
+- Any callable arguments will be used as the test functions.

 Although they don't fit in as nicely into the Gherkin language as scenarios do, sometimes it is helpful to define tests as stories rather than scenarios.
 This function will help you do that.
-The following two calls to `story` are equivalent:
+It behaves identically to `scenario` except for the fact that it doesn't require a title argument as it's first parameter.

 ```(php)
 feature(
-    'Story Feature',
+    'Stories Feature',
-    story(
-        'As a someone',
+    stories(
-        'I want something',
+        'I want it to do something',
-        'So that something',
+        function () {},
+        'I want it to do something else',
         function () {}
-    ),
-    story(
-        'As a someone I want something So that something',
-        function () {}
     )
 );
 ```

 Other available methods:
-`xstory` - Marks the story as pending.
+`xstories` - Marks the stories as pending.
-`fstory` - Focuses the story.
+`fstories` - Focuses the stories.

-### isolatedStory
+### isolatedStories

-This behaves exactly as `story` except it will run in a separate process.
+This behaves exactly as `stories` except it will run in a separate process.
 See `isolatedScenario` for more details about running in a separate process.

 Other available methods:
-`xisolatedStory` - Marks the story as pending.
+`xisolatedStories` - Marks the stories as pending.
-`fisolatedStory` - Focuses the story.
+`fisolatedStories` - Focuses the stories.

 ## Installation / Setup